Report of Cash Payments Over $10,000 Received in a Trade or Business - Motor Vehicle Dealership Q&As

 How should a dealership handle a nonresident alien with no SSN?

 - Use the IRS Individual Taxpayer Identification Number (ITIN) if the nonresident has one.
-If there is no ITIN enter (NONE) on Item 6 of Form 8300.
+If there is no ITIN, item 6 of Form 8300 should be left blank.
 Pub 1544 provides a list of exceptions in which a filer is not required to provide a Taxpayer Identification Number of a person who is a nonresident alien individual or a foreign organization.

 - You must verify the individual's name and address and insert this information on Item 14 of Form 8300.
 For nonresident aliens, acceptable documentation would include a passport, alien registration card or other official document.